vallurumk/sheffield-bioinformatics-core.github.io/index.md

 - Clinical Bioinformatics Services
 - Clinical Bioinformatics Consulting
 - Microarray Analysis
-- Other Commom Bioinformatics Analysis
+- Other Common Bioinformatics Analysis
 See [expertise](https://sbc.shef.ac.uk/expertise) for more details...

 On this website, you can find about more about [working with us](https://sbc.shef.ac.uk/policies), our [team](https://sbc.shef.ac.uk/team) and [expertise](https://sbc.shef.ac.uk/expertise) and details of upcoming [training](https://sbc.shef.ac.uk/training) courses.